The Best Companion

 The Fundamental of Reward

-Every dog training methods that I know revolve around this concept.
+Every dog training method that I know revolves around this concept.
 You should reward your dog when he/she does something pleasant.
 Then what kind of reward that you should give?

 Tasty treats, compliments, hugs, and kisses are the kind of rewards that you should always ready to give.